nietras/nietras.github.io/_posts/2021-06-14-csharp-10-record-struct.md

 layout: post
 title: C# 10 - `record struct` Deep Dive & Performance Implications
 ---
+In this blog post I will do a deep dive into
+[`record struct`](https://github.com/dotnet/csharplang/issues/4334)
-In this blog post I will do a quick deep dive into the new [`record struct`](https://github.com/dotnet/csharplang/issues/4334) being introduced in the upcoming C# 10 and look at the performance implications of this in a specific context (**20x faster and 100% less allocations** than a plain `struct`).
+being introduced in the upcoming C# 10 and look at the performance implications of this in a specific context.
 I will cover:

  * Code generated for `record struct`
  * Importance of the generated code
  * Performance implications of default struct equality in C#
  * Setup project to use preview compiler via `Microsoft.Net.Compilers.Toolset` nuget package
  * Types and implementations covering different possibilities and common pitfalls
- * Benchmarks
+ * Benchmarks showing `record struct` can be **20x faster with 100% less allocations** than a plain `struct`

+Note: I use "struct" and "value type" interchangeably in this post, and refer to ordinary value types as "plain struct".

 ## `record struct`
 With `record struct` you can take a plain struct like